egoist-suiluj/TypiPat/PRIVACY.md

 **All of this happens locally on your device.
 No data leaves your computer.**

+### ServiceNow Integration

+TypiPat includes specific support for ServiceNow instances (`*.service-now.com`) to ensure optimal text expansion functionality on ServiceNow platforms.

+**What this means for ServiceNow users:**
+- The extension can inject content scripts on any ServiceNow instance you access
+- Text shortcuts work seamlessly in ServiceNow forms, fields, and text areas
+- All shortcut expansion happens locally on your device

+**Important clarifications:**
+- TypiPat **only** interacts with ServiceNow pages for shortcut insertion
+- No personal, browsing, or sensitive data is collected from ServiceNow
+- No ServiceNow data is read, stored, or transmitted
+- All stored data stays local or synced via Chrome Storage only
+- No data is transmitted to external servers

+The ServiceNow permission is purely functional—it allows the extension to detect your typing and expand shortcuts, nothing more.

 ## Data Collection and Storage

 ### What Data We Collect